ELECTIONS with GIS

 Learnings from eleven states and five counties who worked to raise their levels of GIS in elections, as part of NSGIC’s pilot study program.

 ALSO AVAILABLE: CASE STUDIES THAT HELP INFORM THE BEST PRACTICES

 for IMPLEMENTING GIS IN ELECTIONS

 Collecting & Sustaining a Voting unit GIS layer

 Defining & Implementing data validation processes

-Other helpful tools to get started
+Other helpful tools to advance the work

 Are you investing funds to upgrade your elections management system?
 Make sure your new voter registration system is capable of using GIS – or you may lock your state into outdated list-file technology for years.
 Use these sample RFPs to learn how.